zlarouche/deck-of-cards/README.md

    npm install
    ```

+3. (Optional) Configure the API base URL by creating a `.env` file with `REACT_APP_API_URL=http://localhost:8080/api` if the backend is not running on the default host/port.

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```

-4. The application will be available at `http://localhost:3000`
+5. The application will be available at `http://localhost:3000`

 ### Docker Setup